Ascend/ModelZoo-PyTorch/PyTorch/dev/cv/image_classification/DINO_Series_for_PyTorch/README.md

 **Step 3: Evaluate the obtained segmentation**
 ```
-git clone https://github.com/davisvideochallenge/davis2017-evaluation $HOME/davis2017-evaluation

 python $HOME/davis2017-evaluation/evaluation_method.py --task semi-supervised --results_path /path/to/saving_dir --davis_path $HOME/davis-2017/DAVIS/
 ```

 ## Evaluation: Image Retrieval on revisited Oxford and Paris
-Step 1: Prepare revisited Oxford and Paris by following [this repo](https://github.com/filipradenovic/revisitop).
+Step 1: Prepare revisited Oxford and Paris by following [this repo].

-Step 2: Image retrieval (if you do not specify weights with `--pretrained_weights` then by default [DINO weights pretrained on Google Landmark v2 dataset](https://dl.fbaipublicfiles.com/dino/dino_vitsmall16_googlelandmark_pretrain/dino_vitsmall16_googlelandmark_pretrain.pth) will be used).
+Step 2: Image retrieval (if you do not specify weights with `--pretrained_weights` then by default [DINO weights pretrained on Google Landmark v2 dataset] will be used).

 Paris:
 ```